fluent/fluentd-docs-gitbook/deployment/multi-process-workers.md

 ## FAQ

-### Fluentd cannot start with multi process workers, why?
+### Fluentd cannot start with multi-process workers, why?

 You may see following error in the fluentd logs: